johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 You will see an icon that reads MyEtherWalletOffline-master.zip
 Double click on that.
 An application called called Xarchiver will open.
-Xarchiver looks alot like a file manager.
+Xarchiver looks a lot like a file manager.
 We will use Xarchiver to extract files from the ZIP file we just downloaded.
 Click on the **Action** menu option.
 Then click on the **Extract** menu item.